What driving under the Influence (DUI) is and what it is not, and why you may want to fight the charges

 Groups like Mothers Against Drunk Driving tell us that you are DUI if you drive after having one drink or a couple of drinks.
 Public awareness campaigns tell us that “buzzed driving is drunk driving.”
 These campaigns are scare tactics, which do not differentiate between legal driving and DUI.
 Police officers are encouraged to aggressively seek out potential DUI offenders.
 The result is an “arrest and sort it out later” mentality that pervades our criminal justice system.
 This means that a lot of people plead guilty to DUI when they are not actually breaking the law.

 If you are accused of DUI, you need a proven legal ally to ensure your rights are protected and you are not wrongfully charged for this crime.
-Marvin Knorr Law is here to help you.
+The Law Office of Marvin Knorr & Associates is here to help you.
 Call 859-495-1857 to speak to a trusted criminal defense attorney, or reach out online to set up a consultation.

 A DUI charge is no joke